Sceptre/sceptre/docs2/_source/docs/resolvers.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Fetches the value of an output from a different Stack in the same account and
 region.
+You can specify a optional AWS profile to connect to a different
+account/region.

-If the Stack whose output is being fetched is in the same environment, the
+If the Stack whose output is being fetched is in the same StackGroup, the
 basename of that Stack can be used.

 Syntax: